Table of Contents

 What is VA Disability Back Pay?

-VA disability back pay is any money owed to a veteran once his or her compensation application is approved – the allocation of back pay allows the VA to compensate the veteran for all compensation that has accrued since the initial disability claim was submitted.
+VA disability back pay is any money owed to a service member once his or her compensation application is approved—the allocation of back pay allows the VA to compensate the veteran for all compensation that has accrued since the initial disability claim was submitted.
 Generally, the longer the VA takes to approve your disability claim, the more back pay it will owe you when you are approved.
 For some veterans, their resulting back pay ends up being a substantial amount.

-Once your VA disability retroactive pay is calculated, you should receive it all in one lump sum, while all future VA disability compensation will be paid monthly.
+Once your VA disability retroactive pay is calculated, you should receive it all in one lump sum (this is your VA disability back pay lump sum), while all future VA disability compensation will be paid in monthly payment installments.
 The VA makes a tremendous effort to ensure that any veteran approved for back pay receives it within 15 days of that decision, either through direct deposit or a paper check.

 What Is an Effective Date?